-The NIHR Global Health Research Portfolio supports applied health research for the direct and primary benefit of people in low and middle-income countries (LMICs) on the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee (DAC) list, using UK Aid from the UK government.
+The NIHR Global Health Research Portfolio supports applied health research for the direct and primary benefit of people in low and middle-income countries (LMICs) on the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee (DAC) list, using UK International Development funding.

 The below guidance covers the key principles for research supported by NIHR Global Health Research funding.
 The guidance is structured to specifically help research teams applying to global health research programme funding calls, such as Global Health Research Units, Global Health Research Groups, Global Health Research Centres, Research and Innovation for Global Health Transformation (RIGHT), and Global Health Policy and Systems Research (GHPSR).

 This document should be read in conjunction with each programme’s specific call guidance for details of specific eligibility requirements, scope and remit.

 Career Development Awards such as NIHR Global Research Professorships will follow the principles outlined in this document, but due to these awards focussing on individuals, applicants should refer to the specific scheme guidance on research training and development

 Call specific guidance is published on the relevant NIHR funding opportunity page.